FrankHeimes/WimLibScripts/Manual.md

 But beware that Windows shortcuts always contain absolute paths!
 These may act surprisingly if running this script from the live system or a backup USB system.

+#### Shrink Volume
+After formatting a volume, Windows places some internal NTFS data as system files roughly at the center of the volume.
+As a consequence, if you try to shrink a volume, Windows will typically allow you to do so by up to 50% but no more.
+But if you backup and restore the volume system, the volume is formatted again and the unmovable system files will be placed at the center of the new volume.
+So by repeating the steps - shrink, backup, restore - you can shrink a volume down to the size that is actually occupied by data.